 Halibut with Tomatoes and Leeks

-- 3 lb. leeks, white and light green portions, halved, rinsed and thinly sliced
+- 3 lb.
+(1.5 kg) leeks, white and pale green parts, halved lengthwise and thinly sliced

 - 3 Tbs. olive oil

-In a large roasting pan, toss the leeks with 2 Tbs. of the olive oil, and season with salt and pepper.
-Spread the leeks in a single layer.
-Roast until just tender, about 10 minutes.
+In a large roasting pan, toss the leeks with 2 Tbs. of the oil and season with salt and pepper.
+Spread in a single layer and roast until just tender, about 10 minutes.
 Remove the pan from the oven and add the tomatoes.
 Preheat the broiler.

-Season the halibut with salt and pepper.
-Lay the fillets over the leeks and tomatoes, and drizzle with the remaining 1 Tbs. olive oil.
+Season the halibut with salt and pepper and arrange the fillets on top of the leeks and tomatoes.
+Drizzle with the remaining 1 Tbs. olive oil.
 Broil just until the fillets are barely opaque throughout, about 8 minutes.
-Divide the fillets among individual plates, top with the leeks and tomatoes and serve.
+Serve immediately.
 Serves 4.